 Stock-based compensation expense represents the cost of the grant date fair value of equity awards recognized over the requisite service period of the awards (generally the vesting period) on a straight-line basis with forfeitures recognized as they occur.
-Through June 30, 2019, our stock-based compensation expense primarily consisted of our issuance of restricted stock awards, or RSAs, for which the fair value is determined based on the fair value of the underlying common stock.
-As of June 30, 2019, the unrecognized stock-based compensation expense was \$59,000, which is expected to be recognized as expense over a weighted-average period of approximately 0.7 years.
+Through December 31, 2019, our stock-based compensation expense consisted of our issuance of restricted stock awards, for which the fair value is determined based on the fair value of the underlying common stock and stock options.
+As of December 31, 2019, unrecognized stock-based compensation expense was \$6.8 million, which is expected to be recognized over a weighted-average period of approximately 3.75 years.